KJCats/My-Notes/3 - Zettelkasten/Calculating your latitude.md

 ## At Night

-At night its really easy to find your latitude if you are on the North Pole.
+At night its really easy to find your latitude if you are on the Northern Hemisphere.
 You simple take the angle between the Polar Star and the Horizon.

+On the southern Hemisphere you

 # References